Jyotijaladi/Common_functions/README.md

-# common functions include programs used in my 5 syllabus related programs
+# common functions include programs used in my 5 Subjects